minnas/demo-app-svelte/README.md

 # Demo App Svelte

 This is a Small app done with Svelte + Typescript + Vite.
-The app ave some dummy component for testing some features.

 To start, run these commands